terra-quantum-public/tq42-pqc-oss/docs/index.markdown

 As the field of Post-Quantum Cryptography (PQC) continues to evolve, the security algorithms under review present a potential for undiscovered vulnerabilities.
 Given this scenario, we strongly advise that companies proactively integrate a strategy to include alternative or backup cryptographic algorithms within their security frameworks.
 Doing so not only prepares your organization for any forthcoming changes in the cryptographic landscape but also enhances overall security resilience.
 Moreover, transitioning to a new algorithm can be seamlessly managed with tools like TQ42 Cryptography.
 This solution is designed to facilitate easy integration and deployment of robust cryptographic algorithms, ensuring that your security infrastructure remains both current and flexible.
 By adopting TQ42 Cryptography, your company can efficiently adapt to any cryptographic advancements or requirements, maintaining a leading edge in data protection.

-## Security Notice

-> Quantum-Safe Algorithm Considerations

-While there are no known vulnerabilities in the quantum-safe algorithms within this library, caution is crucial.
-These algorithms have not undergone the same level of scrutiny as currently deployed ones.
-The **NIST Post-Quantum Cryptography Standardization** project\'s guidance should be followed diligently.
-As research progresses, algorithm security may rapidly change, including potential vulnerabilities to classical and quantum computers.

-TQ42 Cryptography aligns its algorithm support with the **NIST PQC standardization project**.
-Applications and protocols should rely on outcomes from this effort for post-quantum cryptography deployment.

-For those considering **quantum-safe cryptography** before the **NIST PQC standardization project** concludes, we strongly recommend using hybrid cryptography.
-This approach combines quantum-safe public-key algorithms with existing traditional cryptography.